-3 Undetermined wetlands could be seasonal wetlands or perennial wetlands (e.g., freshwater marsh).
-Seasonal wetlands will be mitigated at a preservation ratio of 3:1; perennial wetlands will be mitigated at a preservation ratio of 1:1. wetlands are perennial wetlands and 25% are seasonal wetlands.
+Seasonal wetlands will be mitigated at a preservation ratio of 3:1; perennial wetlands will be mitigated at a preservation ratio of 1:1.
+This table assumes 75% of undetermined Undetermined wetlands could be seasonal wetlands or perennial wetlands (e.g., freshwater marsh). wetlands are perennial wetlands and 25% are seasonal wetlands.